blender/blender/doc/python_api/rst/info_quickstart.rst

 In simple cases returning a number or a string as a custom type would be cumbersome, so these are accessed as normal Python types.

-- Blender float/int/boolean -> float/int/boolean
+- Blender float, int, boolean -> float, int, boolean
 - Blender enumerator -> string

      >>> C.object.rotation_mode = 'AXIS_ANGLE'